The Only Leadership Decision That Really Matters

 We’ve all heard that a company is only as good as its people.
 But in his new book Good People, Anthony Tjan actually proves it.
 This entrepreneur and New York Times bestselling author shows leaders how to put goodness into practice in order to deepen relationships and revive the purpose of our work.
 For Tjan, goodness is also a critical way to boost the bottom line—creating work cultures that prosper and endure.

 “Tjan shows us that the power to transform business relationships at every level starts with this: goodness.
-Thought-provoking and genuine, Good People is a must read for anyone interested in creating a prosperous, wholesome and resilient teams and businesses.”— Beth Comstock, Vice Chair, GE
+Thought-provoking and genuine, Good People is a must read for anyone interested in creating prosperous, wholesome and resilient teams and businesses.”— Beth Comstock, Vice Chair, GE

 Over the course of a high-velocity career founding, leading, and advising path-breaking businesses, Anthony Tjan has emerged as a leading expert on how to strategically innovate traditional business models and channel the power of people and culture into enduring value.
 A long-standing member of the TED community, Tjan serves on the Advisory Committee of the MIT Media Lab and has been recognized by the World Economic Forum as a Global Leader for Tomorrow.
-In addition to contributing more than 125 print and online articles to the Harvard Business Review, he is the author of the upcoming book Good People: The Only Leadership Decision That Matters (April 25, 2017) and co-author of Heart, Smarts, Guts, and Luck: What It Takes to Be an Entrepreneur and Build a Great Business, a New York Times bestseller that was named one of Fast Company’s “Best Business Books” of the year.
+In addition to contributing more than 125 print and online articles to the Harvard Business Review, he is the new book Good People: The Only Leadership Decision That Matters and co-author of Heart, Smarts, Guts, and Luck: What It Takes to Be an Entrepreneur and Build a Great Business, a New York Times bestseller that was named one of Fast Company’s “Best Business Books” of the year.

 Tjan began his career with McKinsey & Company under the mentorship of renowned Director and former Head of People Development, Tsun-yan Hsieh.
 In 1996—long before it was fully understood how much the Internet would impact the entreprise—Tjan founded the Internet services firm ZEFER to implement large-scale web applications for Fortune companies.
 A pioneer in the earliest days of the Internet’s commercialization, Tjan built a multi-disciplinary team of over 700 professionals and grew the business to more than $100 million in annual revenues before it eventually merged into NEC.